-This course is the capstone course in the MBA program.
-It integrates the skills and knowledge developed in earlier courses and emphasizes case analysis.
+This course is the capstone course for the MBA program.
+It integrates the skills and knowledge developed in earlier MBA core courses and emphasizes case analysis.
 Formulation and implementation of strategies are stressed.
-The course includes two program assessments.
-Prerequisites: Completion of a minimum of 24 sh in the MBA program with a B average or better including the following courses: ACT 6691, ECO 6655, FIN 6631, MKT 6661, MGT 6615, and QM 6640 or approval of the Department Chair.
-Students should be in their last term or semester of their program when completing this course.
-Co-requisite: BUS 6607.
+This course includes MBA business core course assessments.
+Prerequisites: Completion of the following courses with a minimum B average: ECO 6655, FIN 6631, MKT 6661, MGT 6615, and QM 6640 or approval of the MBA Director.
 A grade of "B" or better is required.
 The course may not be transferred into the MBA program from another institution.